NLC Condemns Xenophobic Attacks on Nigerians in South Africa - THISDAYLIVE

 Onyebuchi Ezigbo in Abuja

+Following the attacks, superstar singer, Tiwa Savage and comedian, Basketmouth, have pulled out of their shows in South Africa.

-In a statement issued on Wednesday by its President, Comrade Ayuba Wabba, the NLC said that such incidents were capable of undermining the illustrious bilateral relations between the government and people of Nigeria and the government and people of South Africa.
+In a statement issued wednesday by its President, Ayuba Wabba, the NLC said that such incidents were capable of undermining the illustrious bilateral relations between the government and people of Nigeria and the government and people of South Africa.

 “We at the Nigeria Labour Congress condemn in strongest terms, the attacks on businesses and killings of Nigerians by South Africans in South Africa.
 These attacks and killings are beastly and unacceptable,” it said.